daniel-bogdoll/phd/README.md

   @inProceedings{Bogdoll_Addatasets_2022_VEHITS,
-      author    = {Bogdoll, Daniel and Schreyer, Felix and Z\"{o}llner, J. Marius}, title     = {{ad-datasets: a meta-collection of data sets for autonomous driving}}, journal   = {Proceedings of the 8th International Conference on Vehicle Technology and Intelligent Transport Systems}, year      = {2022}
+      author    = {Bogdoll, Daniel and Schreyer, Felix and Z\"{o}llner, J. Marius}, title     = {{ad-datasets: a meta-collection of data sets for autonomous driving}}, booktitle = {Proceedings of the 8th International Conference on Vehicle Technology and Intelligent Transport Systems}, year      = {2022}
   }
   ```